 Dangers of Alcohol

 Alcohol-related deaths are higher than any other drug-related deaths.
-Not all problem drinkers are physically addicted to alcohol, there are some who binge drink, which is just as dangerous.
-Binge drinking is when someone a large amount of alcohol is consumed within a 2-hour period.
-For male binge drinkers, this would be 5 or more drinks, and for females, this would be 4 or more drinks.
+Not all problem drinkers are physically addicted to alcohol.
+There are some who binge drink, which is just as dangerous.
+Binge drinking is when a large amount of alcohol is consumed within two hours.
+For male binge drinkers, this would be five or more drinks, and for females, this would be four or more drinks.
 Binge drinking is most prevalent in people under the age of 24.
 In fact, 42.8% of people under age 24 report binge drinking.